 I could do that.
-Or I could just explain why I don't think it's a very good game and get a much more violent and hateful response when it becomes clear that I'm not just "being a contrarian troll".
-Because the society we live in apparently treats any kind of critique toward the shallow entertainment media one consumes as a grave insult to one's person that must be avenged at all costs, up to and including abuse, harassment and physical violence.
+Or I could just explain why I don't think it's a very good game and get a much more vicious and hateful response when it becomes clear that I'm not just "being a contrarian troll".
+Because the society we live in apparently treats any kind of critique toward the shallow entertainment media one consumes as a grave affront to one's personal honor that must be avenged at all costs, up to and including abuse, harassment and physical violence.
 Yep, you're sure to change peoples' minds that way, guys!
 Bullying people into silence or brainwashed obedience to the will of your personal echo chamber means you're always right!
 Don't forget to heap on the character assassination while you're at it, too - by casually dropping buzzwords like "racist" or "casual" or "fanboy" or "hypocrite" or "biased" in reference to your

 Also, here's a thought: instead of reliving someone else's childhood frustrations and then bragging about how "smart" you are when you fill in all the gaps in their narrative with a novel's worth of unsubstantiated fan fiction, why not just put the controller down for a while, break out a pen and paper and write your own story instead?
-It'd certainly be a much more interesting experience, save you about $54 in materials and spare you from roughly 1,583 hours of arguing with pushy, self-righteous meatheads over "what it really means and why you're a stupid asshole for thinking otherwise"...
+It'd certainly be a much more interesting experience, save you about $54 in materials and spare you from roughly 1,583 hours of arguing with pushy, hero-worshipping meatheads over "what it really means and why you're a stupid asshole for thinking otherwise"...

-Next come the mechanics, which are seemingly made as cryptic as possible to force the illusion that this game is a lot "deeper" and more complex than it really is.
+Next come the mechanics, which are seemingly made as cryptic as possible to push the illusion that this game is a lot "deeper" and more complex than it really is.
 It's fairly simple to intuit what stats like Strength and Endurance and Intelligence are for if you're an RPG fan, but "Humanity" is given no satisfactory explanation in the game itself, nor is it even explained that it's a limited resource you can easily run out of your first time through.
 Also not immediately clear is what weapons/armor you find are better or worse than what you currently have, or what starting classes' advantages and disadvantages are so you can plan your strategies accordingly.
-You can't even easily find out what the requirements for equipment are as the game simply refuses to tell you; you just have to grind souls, raise your strength stat point by point and hope that's enough to finally equip it without penalties.
+You can't even easily find out what the requirements for equipment are as the game flatly refuses to tell you; you just have to grind souls, raise your strength stat point by point and hope that's enough to finally equip it without penalties.

 Anyway, we wake up as a zombie in a jail cell and soon escape, using a broken sword to fight our way through the extremely inspired gray castle dungeon and the one type of enemy within it - more zombies!
 Exciting stuff, I know.
 But you'd best get used to it, because that's the extent of the combat experience for a huge stretch of the game - the same one enemy type over and over again, each of whom can drain more than half of your health with a single hit.
 They usually die in only 2-3 hits themselves, but regardless, it really doesn't make the combat very interesting.
 Or entertaining.